kavyams/pr-tester/README.md

 GitHub PR API Automation Framework
 ==================================

-This is a purpose built framework designed to test Github PR APIs.
+This Groovy-based test framework is designed to test Github PR APIs.
 It does the following -
-* This extensible framework allows users to add tests against Github APIs easily by separating test setup logic from business logic.
+* It allows users to add tests against Github APIs easily by separating test setup logic from business logic.
+This includes below functionality:
+    * Separate out functionality for making HTTP API calls.
+    * Allow using API keys/credentials for authenticated calls.
+    * Fail loudly in case of errors with HTTP communication.
 * It provides an implementation of Groovy Object that users can use to populate any data fields of interest.
+    * Instead of returning bare JSON responses from the API, the framework makes it easier to visualize the data object being returned.
 * It has the ability to run tests in parallel.
 * It also provides meaningful error messages and allows for configurable retries in case of failures.